Do you want to generate quality leads within your target accounts, but aren’t sure which channels to use?

 Do your target audience intend to buy?
 How close are they to buying?
 Understanding their buying intent is considered by many as the holy grail of marketing.

 There are various tools out there to help you in your quest.
-For example, Bombora and Cyance tell you what sorts of content your target account is viewing, downloading and reading.
 This knowledge gives you insight into the solutions being considered – and what messaging you could use in your campaign.

 Here’s how they work: